elastisys/compliantkubernetes/docs/user-guide/metrics.md

 In Compliant Kubernetes the Prometheus Operator in the Workload Cluster is configured to pick up all ServiceMonitors and PodMonitors, regardless in which namespace they are or which labels they have.

+The default scrape interval is 30 seconds, this is how often Prometheus will gather metrics from the Pods.
+The default scrape timeout is 10 seconds, this is how long Prometheus will wait after starting a scrape before it considers the scrape to have failed.
+These can be configured in your ServiceMonitor or PodMonitor, but we do recommend you to keep the default.

 ### Running Example

 <!--user-demo-metrics-start-->